anshulsamar/anshulsamar.github.io/_projects/tile2vec.md

 4. Optimization state not being saved

-Here are some some results from example experiments (more to come).
+Here are some some results from example experiments.
 Test and Validation are 50K triplets each.

 ![Train, Test, Val Loss]({{ site.baseurl }}{{ "/assets/minires_32_100K_loss.png"  }}){:
  .center-image}